 On any given day, the average person is bombarded by dozens of marketing and fundraising communications from businesses and nonprofits.
 Last year there were over 100 billion marketing emails sent every day worldwide, and that doesn’t take into account the billions of social media posts made every single day around the world that inundate your constituents’ feeds.

 To put it simply, it’s hard to break through the noise.
 And it won’t be getting any easier moving forward.

 That’s the bad news.
 The good news is that breaking through that noise has a simple answer.

-We turn to storytelling in fundraising to answer the question of “why?” – why we care, why the work that we do matters, why we value one goal over another.
+We turn to storytelling in fundraising to answer the question of “why?” – why we care, why the work that we do matters, and why we value one goal over another.
 Think about why you do the work that you do.
 Chances are the answer isn’t a list of facts or statistics.
 Chances are you’re probably working in this space because of your values.

-Storytelling allows us to communicate our values in a concrete way, and in fundraising we use stories to articulate our shared values in order to motivate others to join us in making change by donating.
+Storytelling allows us to communicate our values in a concrete way, and in fundraising, we use stories to articulate our shared values in order to motivate others to join us in making a change by donating.
 In order to do that we need to articulate those shared values in a way that spurs us to take collective action.
 The most effective way to do that?
 Storytelling.